Part of our Databases MCP category.

 The Bigger Picture

 Neon’s MCP server represents a clear evolution in what database tooling for AI agents should look like.
 The archived official servers from Anthropic were minimal reference implementations — they proved the concept but weren’t safe or capable enough for real work.
 Community servers like DBHub and Postgres MCP Pro filled the gap with better multi-database support.
-Now Neon shows what a well-funded first-party team can build: OAuth authentication, branch-based safety, performance tuning, and an evaluation framework to make sure the LLM actually picks the right tool.
+Now Neon — backed by Databricks since May 2025 — shows what a well-funded first-party team can build: OAuth authentication, branch-based safety, performance tuning, grant-scoped access control, and an evaluation framework to make sure the LLM actually picks the right tool.

-The tradeoff is vendor lock-in.
+The tradeoff is still vendor lock-in.
 Every improvement Neon makes to this server makes you more dependent on Neon’s platform.
 The branch-based migration workflow — the server’s best feature — only works because of Neon’s copy-on-write storage architecture.
 You can’t get this on vanilla Postgres.
+But with storage at $0.35/GB-month and Postgres 14–18 support, the lock-in penalty keeps shrinking.

 Rating: 4/5

 The Neon MCP server earns a 4/5 for being the most capable and thoughtfully designed database MCP server available.
-The branch-based migration workflow is genuinely innovative, the OAuth-first remote architecture sets the right standard, and the 20-tool coverage is comprehensive without being bloated.
-It loses a point for being Neon-only (vendor lock-in is real), the development-only limitation, and the OAuth flow that doesn’t work well in headless environments.
-But if you’re building on Neon — or willing to start — this is the database MCP server to use.
+The branch-based migration workflow is genuinely innovative, the remote-first architecture with grant-scoped access control sets the right standard, and the 20+ tool coverage is comprehensive without being bloated.
+It loses a point for Neon-only lock-in, the unresolved infinite auth loop (#186), and the dollar-quoted SQL migration bug (#201).
+But the trajectory is strong — the April 2026 fixes addressed the token refresh race condition and OAuth state regression, the security audit is complete, and OpenAI verification support shows multi-platform ambition.
+If you’re building on Neon — or willing to start — this is the database MCP server to use.

 Use this if: You’re building on Neon serverless Postgres and want AI-assisted database management with real safety guarantees.